 The C12 commission evaluated these two bids and selected Glasgow as the host for INPC 2019 by an open voting procedure.

-Following the recommendation by IUPAP president, the next chair of C12, for mandate 2018-2020, was unanimously elected to be Claes Fahlander experimentalist in the field on Nuclear Structure, from Lund University, Sweden.
+Following the recommendation by IUPAP president, the next chair of C12, for mandate 2017-2020, was elected by unanimity, Claes Fahlander experimentalist in the field on Nuclear Structure, from Lund University, Sweden.